 “He’s your addiction,” she said finally.
 “You’ve always said that.”
 She went on to say a lot of other smart, kind things because she really is a person who can hold my whole heart.

 I didn’t feel fixed.
 I didn’t even feel healed.
-But I felt received, and for someone with my energy frequency that’s the rarest and most precious feeling in the world.
+But I felt received, and for someone like me that’s the rarest and most precious feeling in the world.

 “Hey,” I said at the end of the call.
 “Why don’t you start reading books again—not to find your next project but to refill the creative well.
 Just follow out your curiosity, make it a scavenger hunt.”